clairton/unoapi-cloud/README.md

 ## Config with redis

-The `.env` can be save on redis too and use different webhook by session number, to do this, save the config json with key format `unoapi-config:XXX`, where XXX is your whatsapp number.
+The `.env` can be save one configm, but on redis use different webhook by session number, to do this, save the config json with key format `unoapi-config:XXX`, where XXX is your whatsapp number.

 ```json
 {